etlbox/etlbox.website/doks_v1.8/content/docs/transformations/filter.md

 ---
-title: "Filter Transformation"
+title: "Where Transformation"
-description: "Explains how to use FilterTransformation to remove rows from a data flow based on a predicate.
+description: "Explains how to use WhereTransformation to remove rows from a data flow based on a predicate.
 Includes usage with strongly typed and dynamic objects, alternative predicate-based linking, error handling, and row count tracking."
-lead: "The <code>FilterTransformation</code> is used to remove rows from a data flow based on a specified condition.
+lead: "The <code>WhereTransformation</code> is used to remove rows from a data flow based on a specified condition.
 It evaluates each row using a <b>predicate function</b> — if the predicate returns <code>true</code>, the row is kept; otherwise, it is filtered out and not passed on."
 draft: false
 images: []
 menu: